 A workshop-led encounter

 Dr Anna McDonald, Reader in Movement, led an embodied session exploring the conditions that shape our creative ‘elbow room’ - the invisible forces that either restrict or expand how we think and make.
-Participants from across disciplines engaged physically with the prompt, using movement as a tool for reflection.
+Participants from across disciplines engaged physically with a series of prompts, using movement as a tool for sensing space, embodiment and reflection.

 “I was struck by the generosity and insight with which participants engaged,” she noted.
 “It is a bold step to bring dance into dialogue with science and design, and one that opens up new ways of understanding creative practice.”

-Additionally, Richie Manu, Programme Director of Creative Enterprise, facilitated an interactive workshop titled ‘Being Curious’.
-Using objects and artefacts as prompts, participants were invited to interrogate curiosity as both a mindset and a method for innovation.
+Richie Manu, Programme Director of Creative Enterprise, facilitated an interactive workshop titled ‘Being Curious’.
+Using evocative objects that participants had been asked to bring with them the session invited the audience to reflect on curiosity as both a mindset and a method for innovation.

-Delivered with live translation, the session unfolded in deliberate fragments - a pacing that, rather than slowing the room, deepened engagement.
-Participants responded by asking sharper, more intentional questions, revealing curiosity as something that can be actively designed and practiced.
+Delivered with live translation, the event unfolded in deliberate fragments - a pacing that, rather than slowing the room, deepened engagement.

 -